vic-ma/howtodismantle.github.io/_posts/2025-08-08-Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.md

 ## Collect the data in SAP

-First, we need to collect the data we need, in our ERP system (SAP).
+First, we need to collect the necessary data in our ERP system (SAP).
 For this example, lets say that we need workplace capacity data.

 The main method for retrieving workplace capacity data is the well-known transaction `COOIS`.
 We have an [article on `COOIS`](/Dismantle-SAP-Production-How-to-get-the-next-work-orders-of-a-workplace-by-using-COOIS-transaction-in-Peakboard.html), if you need a refresher.
 The following screenshots show the selection screen and the output in the SAP GUI.
 We store our selection (layout and plant) in a variant that we can use later.